frank-xwang/RIDE-LongTailRecognition/README.md

 <img src="title-img.png" width="100%" />

-This repository contains an official implementation of RIDE from the authors, while also has plans to support other works on long-tailed recognition.
+This repository contains an official re-implementation of RIDE from the authors, while also has plans to support other works on long-tailed recognition.
+Further information please contact [Xudong Wang](xdwang@eecs.berkeley.edu) and [Long Lian](longlian@berkeley.edu).

 ## Supported Methods for Long-tailed Recognition:
 - [x] RIDE